LiMIllusion/idea/README.md

 # idea
-Idea is a bash script that makes you faster in create your project and provide a .aedi file for write notes about the project
+idea is a bash script that makes you faster in create your project and provide a .aedi file for write notes about the project